thallheim/cmake_cpp_msvc/README.md

 A personal time saver.

+---

 # TODO

-- [x] cp the virgin justfile pre-config so it can be reset from a cmake script/just
-  - Exclude from any contexts?
 - [ ] Write something to gather upp TODOs from sources into one place
+- [ ] Reorganise/unclutter config stuff
   - [ ] Move just-related files into subdir(s).
+  - [ ] Same for the CMake scripts
 - [ ] Try putting Windows logic into a separate pwsh-script and calling that from just

 ## justfile(s?)

 - [ ] Clean up unused vars
-- [ ] Should the OG justfile be templated as well, so I can have a recipe for resetting the justfile(s)?
+- [x] cp the virgin justfile pre-config so it can be reset from a cmake script/just
+  - Exclude from any contexts?

 ## Windows slowdowns